hariveliki/wdb-mini-challenge-1/README.md

-# wdb mini-challenge-1
-Create a RESTful API.
+# Create a RESTful API.
 It should allow CRUD.